sparkflows/sparkflows-docs/docs/tutorials/reading-writing/elasticsearch.rst

 .. figure:: ../../_assets/tutorials/dataset/EsCofig.PNG
    :alt: Dataset
-   :width: 90%
+   :width: 80%

 After configuring "SaveElasticSearch" processor, connect your data source processor to Elastic Search processor.

-The example workflow below reads a Housing Dataset which is in CSV format from HDFS.
+The sample workflow below reads a Housing Dataset which is in CSV format from HDFS.
 The 'SaveElasticSearch' takes in the incoming data and loads it into the Elastic Search Index 'sparkflows/housing'.

 .. figure:: ../../_assets/tutorials/dataset/ElasticSearch.png
    :alt: Dataset
-   :width: 60%
+   :width: 55%

 Workflow Execution
 ------------------

-When the example workflow above is executed, it reads in the dataset from HDFS and saves it into Elastic Search.
+When the sample workflow above is executed, it reads in the dataset from HDFS and saves it into Elastic Search.

 .. figure:: ../../_assets/tutorials/dataset/20.PNG
    :alt: Dataset
-   :width: 90%
+   :width: 70%

 Reading data from Elastic Search